mikita-workspace/chat-gpt-bot/chore: updated Readme.md

 [![Bot API](https://img.shields.io/badge/Bot%20API-6.7-blue?logo=telegram&style=for-the-badge&labelColor=000&color=3b82f6&)](https://core.telegram.org/bots/api)

 ## Description
-Bot based on the `GrammY` and `OpenAI` libraries, providing convenient and fast access to the cutting-edge `gpt-3.5-turbo` technology for text generation, answering questions, and solving other tasks.
-Expand your natural language processing capabilities and stay at the forefront of developments in this field using this bot.
+The bot, based on the `GrammY` and `OpenAI` libraries, provides convenient and fast access to the advanced `gpt-3.5-turbo` technology for generating text, answering questions and solving other tasks.
+Expand your natural language processing capabilities and stay at the forefront of developments in this area using this bot.
+The bot also has a selection of different `GPT` models, such as `GigaChat`.

 ## Getting Started
 > **Note**: The production build uses a [Webhook](https://core.telegram.org/bots/webhooks).